-b) Generation of, excessive groundborne vibration or groundborne noise levels?

-Potential effects from construction noise would be reduced through compliance with the City restrictions.
-Pile driving activities that would potentially result in ground borne vibration or ground borne noise are not anticipated with construction of the project.
-Impacts would be less than significant.

-C) For a project located within the vicinity

-of a private airstrip or an airport land \boxtimes

-use plan or, where such a plan has not

-Issue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?

-The project site is not located within the vicinity of a private airstrip or within two miles of a public airport or public use airport.
-No impacts would result.

-XIV.
-POPULATION AND HOUSING - Would the project:

-a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? ---- --- -- -- -- --
+b) Generation of, excessive groundborne vibration or groundborne noise levels? restricti al effects from construction noise woul ons.
+Pile driving activities that would po oise are not anticipated with construct nt. otentially result in ground borne vibration or g ground c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? ject site is not located in an Airport Infl to working in the area to excessive airc pose XIV.
+POP ULATION AND HOUSING - Would the project: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

 The project would demolish an existing single-family residence and would construct a new singlefamily residence in its place.
 The project is consistent with the underlying zone and is consistent with the La Jolla Community Plan.
 The project site is currently developed with the connections to receive water and sewer service from the City, and no extension of infrastructure to new areas is required.
-As such, the project would not substantially increase housing or population growth in the area.
-No roadway improvements are proposed as part of the project.
-No impacts would result.